 5. Heating, ventilation, and air conditioning (HVAC) systems that comply with DOE 6430.1A criteria for containment and filtration 6.
-Location in a protected area (such as PIDAS at the Y-12 plant) that complies with DOE safeguards and security requirements
+Location in a protected area (such as the Perimeter Intrusion Detection and Assessment System [PIDAS] at the Y-12 plant) that complies with DOE safeguards and security requirements